InformaticsMatters/dls-fragalysis-stack-openshift/README.md

 Until this is resolved you will need the following images available: -

 -   `docker build . -t xchem/fragalysis-stack:1.0.0`
+    from the fragalysis stack directory
 -   `docker build . -t xchem/fragalysis-stack-media-loader:1.0.0`
+    from the `web-media-loader` directory
 -   `docker build . -t xchem/neo4j-data-loader:1.0.0`
+    from the `neo4j-data-loader` directory

 >   The **web** services remains un-deployed for the time-being.